byamada64/cloud-infrastructure-labs/azure/app-platform/app-service-deployment.md

 Provisioned a managed Azure Web App using App Service to evaluate PaaS hosting, deployment workflows, and runtime behavior in a production-aligned scenario.

-This build validates platform service tradeoffs versus VM-based deployments, with focus on scalability, cost control, and integration boundaries within a restricted lab environment.
+This build validates platform service tradeoffs versus VM-based deployments, with focus on scalability, cost control, and integration boundaries within a governed lab environment.

 ## 🏗️ Environment Build Choices